 From wall-sized mythical creatures to portraits that take on a life of their own, Melissa Carmon (b.
 1984) expresses the realities and possibilities of life through the practice of art.

-Her work includes large-scale portraits in oil and immersive installation work that transforms spaces.
+An expert in color theory and portraiture, her work includes large-scale portraits in oil as well as abstract color studies.
+Many of her projects have included art installations that transform spaces.
 Carmon's shows often incorporate interdisciplinary elements, drawing from her studies in philosophy, literature, psychology, and the natural sciences.

-A vibrant teacher and leader, Carmon leads courses, gives lectures, and creates workshops to help other artists to achieve greater artistic productivity.
+A vibrant teacher and leader, Carmon gives lectures and creates workshops to help other artists to achieve greater artistic productivity.

 Carmon's work was recently commissioned by HID Global, and her work has been shown in Denver and Washington, D.C.